Twisted Metal (1995 video game): Reception and legacy

 Twisted Metal received positive reviews from critics.
 It received an aggregate score of 66.88% on GameRankings.
 Game Revolution praised the game's action and variety of the vehicles, but noted that the graphics were "a little sloppy".
 IGN criticized the single-player mode's short length of "just a couple of hours", but remarked that the two-player mode "more than makes up for the one-player mode's lack of length".
 Twisted Metal was awarded the 1995 "Game of the Year" from the editors of Electronic Gaming Monthly.
 The Black Widow of GamePro criticized the graphics for their static arena crowd, difficult-to-read radar, and heavy break-up, and described the music as "weak overall".
 However, they concluded that "despite its flaws, this twisted game is fun".
 Maximum applauded the varying strengths and weaknesses of the vehicles and most especially the innovative free-roaming levels.
 They criticized that the game is much too short and concluded: "A playable game, but one which is probably destined for obscurity".
 A reviewer for Next Generation called it "another showcase title for the PlayStation", and said that while the texture maps are simple, this allows the action to play out fast enough that players will rarely notice the lack of detail.
 He agreed with Maximum that the game is too short, contending that even players with nominal skill will reach the final stage in about two hours, but felt that the enduring fun of the two-player mode "nearly" makes up for this.

 Twisted Metal was commercially successful.
 By 1996, Twisted Metal and Warhawk had sold over 500,000 units combined and generated some $28 million in revenue for publisher Sony.
 To date, Twisted Metal has sold over one million copies in the North America alone.
 As a result, Sony re-released the game as part of its budget Greatest Hits range of games in March 1997.

-The game was re-released on other consoles through Sony's PlayStation Network service on February 23, 2011 in PAL region, and on February 12, 2013 in North America.
+The game was re-released on other consoles through Sony's PlayStation Network service on February 23, 2011, in PAL region, and on February 12, 2013, in North America.
+It was then made available for PlayStation 4 and PlayStation 5 on July 18, 2023.